-Product Details:
+Product Details

 The assessment provides you with a report about your career decision-making difficulty that can be used to inform you coping strategies that are useful for your career decision-making.
-Different from many other assessments of career decision-making difficulty, this assessment compares your scores with the benchmark scores from people with a similar background so that the relative importance of different decision-making difficulty types can be determined.
-You will be asked to respond to questions about career decision-making difficulty, and the final report will show your results in terms of the relative importance of five difficulty types.
+You will be asked to respond to questions about career decision-making difficulty, and the final report will show your results in terms of five difficulty types.
 The five difficulty types are based on extensive research on career decision-making difficulty in a global context.

-What's included:
+What's Included

 It includes a report with full descriptions of your career decision-making difficulty and the meanings of different difficulty types in career decision-making.
-The final chart will show your scores across five career decision-making difficulty types and rank order the five types by their relative importance for you.
+The final chart will show your scores across five career decision-making difficulty types.

-How it works:
+How it Works

 This assessment will use your responses to questions to determine your career decision-making difficulty across five difficulty types.
-Additionally, this assessment compares your scores with the benchmark scores from people with a similar background to determine the relative importance of different decision-making difficulty types.